fLaVz/middlewareIce/README.md

 Java and Ice for the Android client so that it can communicate with the metaServer.

 ## Running the app
+Go to Server/IceStormPythonService/META
+Launch IceBox with > icebox --Ice.Config=config.icebox
+Launch > metaServer.py

+Go to Server/IceStormPythonService/SubServers
+Launch > server1.py & server2.py

-Launch or open with android studio the 'AndroidIce'
+Launch or open with android studio the 'AndroidIce' project.

+Click on any music and listen!